 Larry Sand Bio

 CTEN was formed in 2006 because a wide range of information from the more global concerns of education policy, education leadership, and education reform, to information having a more personal application, such as professional liability insurance, options of relationships to teachers unions, and the effect of unionism on teacher pay, comes to teachers from entities that have a specific agenda.
-Sand’s comments and op-eds have appeared in Associated Press, The Wall Street Journal, National Review Online, Real Clear Politics, The Weekly Standard, Sacramento Bee, Newsweek, Townhall Magazine, Los Angeles Times, San Diego Union Tribune, Los Angeles Daily News, The Christian Science Monitor, San Jose Mercury News, Orange County Register, U.S. News & World Report, Investor’s Business Daily, Huffington Post, School Reform News, California Political Review, Clarion Call, LA School Report, Breitbart.com, Dropout Nation and other publications.
+Sand’s comments and op-eds have appeared in Associated Press, The Wall Street Journal, USA Today, Fox News, National Review, Real Clear Politics, The Weekly Standard, Sacramento Bee, Newsweek, Townhall Magazine, Los Angeles Times, San Diego Union Tribune, Los Angeles Daily News, The Christian Science Monitor, San Jose Mercury News, Orange County Register, New York Post, U.S. News & World Report, Investor’s Business Daily, Forbes, Human Events, Fox and Hounds, Huffington Post, School Reform News, California Political Review, Clarion Call, LA School Report, Breitbart.com, Dropout Nation, CalWatchdog and other publications, as well as Rick Hess' The Cage Busting Teacher.
 He has blogged at Union Watch since 2010 and in May 2011 became a regular contributor to City Journal, the Manhattan Institute’s policy publication.
+In April 2018, he received an award from the National Right to Work Foundation for “excellence in reporting the right-to-work principle in the media.”
 Sand has appeared on numerous broadcast news programs and talk radio shows in Southern California and nationally.

 Sand has also worked with other organizations to present accurate information about the relationship between teachers and their unions, in 2008 assisting in the production of a video for the Center for Union Facts in which a group of teachers speak truthfully about the teachers unions.
 Additionally, he has been an advisor to student and parent advocacy groups, lawyers, and education and public policy experts.
 In 2011, he joined the National School Choice Week planning committee and became a board member of Choice Media and the Association of American Educators.
 In 2014, he became a policy advisor at the Heartland Institute.
 CTEN maintains an active and strong new media presence, reaching out to teachers and those interested in education reform across the USA, and around the world, with its popular Facebook page, whose members include teachers, writers, think-tankers, and political activists.